DylanMeeus/springboot_jwt_blog/_posts/2014-10-01-handling-jwts-on-angular-is-finally-easier.markdown

 Following our blog post about [how to use JWTs on AngularJS](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/#comment-1506375766), we've decided to take one step further to make this simpler.

-We've created a library called [angular-jwt](https://github.com/auth0/angular-jwt).
+**We've created a library called [angular-jwt](https://github.com/auth0/angular-jwt)**.
 We'll soon be using this library in our own [auth0-angular](https://github.com/auth0/auth0-angular) to handle JWTs as well.

 ### Let's get our hands dirty